ChemBioScripting/GRV-Glare-Dark-Cupertino/README.md

 $ emerald-theme-manager &
 ```

-This command, at first startup, will generate the `~/.emerald/theme` folder, containing the default theme.
+This command, at its first startup, will generate the `~/.emerald/theme` folder, containing the default theme.
 So, you need to import the _GRV-Glare-Dark-Cupertino.emerald_ file in `emerald-theme-manager` by clicking on the relative button which will generate the `~/.emerald/themes` folder, where you will find the _GRV-Glare-Dark-Cupertino_ theme installed: this is the simplest way.
 Alternatively, after the download of the .zip file of this repository, you can insert its .png and .ini files in a folder called _GRV-Glare-Dark-Cupertino_, created manually in `~/.emerald/themes` and, opening the `emerald-theme-manager`, you will find it as an installed theme, searching its name in the search box area.

 ### Desktop environment for the included screenshot: